-Infrastructure Footprint and Dimensions Development Area Approx. 596ha.
+Infrastructure Footprint and Dimensions Development Area Approx. 585ha.
 The PV structures will occupy the majority of the area, with supporting infrastructure such as internal roads, auxiliary buildings and an onsite substation occupying the remaining extent.
 Proposed technology Solar Module Technology - Monocrystalline or Polycrystalline cell type.
 Monofacial and/or Bifacial Photovoltaic (PV) Modules.
 Mounting System Technology - Single-axis tracking, Dual-axis tracking, or Fixed axis tracking.
 Overhead or underground LV and MV cabling.
 Centralised inverter stations or string inverters.
 Power Transformers.
-Generating Capacity Up to 240MW and 5m in height and panel heights Substation area 6.5ha Battery Energy Storage The associated BESS storage capacity will be up to 120MW / 480MWh with up to Area four hours of storage.
+Generating Capacity and Up to 240MW and 5m in height panel heights Substation area 6.5ha Battery Energy Storage The associated BESS storage capacity will be up to 120MW/480MWh with up to Area four hours of storage.
 It is proposed that Lithium Battery Technologies, such as Lithium Iron Phosphate, Lithium Nickel Manganese Cobalt oxides or Vanadium Redox flow technologies will be considered as the preferred battery technology however the specific technology will only be determined following Engineering, Procurement, and Construction (EPC) procurement.
 The main components of the BESS include the batteries, power conversion system, and transformer which will all be stored in various rows of containers.
 The BESS components will arrive on site preassembled.
-The approximate footprint for the BESS is 4 ha Capacity of on-site 33/132kV substation Operations and Located near the onsite IPP SS and/or BESS.
-Septic/Conservancy tanks with Maintenance (O&M) portable toilets Typical areas include: - Operations building - 20m x 10m = 200m 2 building footprint: - Workshop - 15m x 10m = 150m 2 - Stores - 5m x 10m = 150m 2 Area occupied by both Typical area 100m x 50m = 5 000m2 (0.5ha) construction camp and Typical area 220m x 100m = 22 000m2 (2.2ha)
+The approximate footprint for the BESS is 4ha.
+Capacity of on-site 33/132kV substation Operations and Located near the onsite IPP SS and/or BESS.
+Septic/Conservancy tanks with Maintenance (O&M) portable toilets Typical areas include: - Operations building - 20m x 10m = 200m building footprint: - Workshop - 15m x 10m = 150m - Stores - 5m x 10m = 150m Area occupied by both Typical area 100m x 50m = 5 000m2 (0.5ha) construction camp and Typical area 220m x 100m = 22 000m2 (2.2ha) temporary laydown areas Internal roads Access road/s to the site and internal roads between project components of up to Em and 6m this can increase to 9m an hands.
+The reads to be placed with a 5m and 6m, this can increase to 8m on bends.
+The roads to be placed with a

-Infrastructure Footprint and Dimensions temporary laydown areas Internal roads Access road/s to the site and internal roads between project components of up to 5m and 6m, this can increase to 8m on bends.
-The roads to be placed with a corridor of up to 20m width to accommodate cable trenches, stormwater channels (as required, and turning circle/bypass areas of up to 20m in some sections.
-Existing roads will be upgraded wherever needed, and new roads will be constructed where necessary Site Access Access to the development area can be obtained via the AP2972, which is approximately 7 km east of the proposed development area Proximity to grid connection On site via a Loop-In-Loop-Out connection to the existing 400kV line.
-Associated infrastructure - Fencing and lighting (fences will run adjacent to the solar buildable areas and outside all no-go areas) Lightning Protection System (LPS) Telecommunication infrastructure Batching plant (if required) Security infrastructure Access and internal roads Stormwater infrastructure (as needed) Water pipelines (as needed).
+Infrastructure Footprint and Dimensions (as required, and turning circle/bypass areas of up to 20m in some sections.
+Existing roads will be upgraded wherever needed, and new roads will constructed where necessary Site Access Access to the development area can be obtained via the AP2972, which is approximately 7 km east of the proposed development area Proximity to grid On site via a Loop-In-Loop-Out connection to the existing 400kV line. connection Associated infrastructure - Fencing and lighting (fences will run adjacent to the solar buildable areas and outside all no-go areas).
+Elightning Protection System (LPS) Telecommunication infrastructure Batching plant (if required) Security infrastructure Access and internal roads Stormwater infrastructure (as needed) Water pipelines (as needed).

-for the development of the 240MW Lesaka 1 Solar Energy Facility on Portion 0 of the Farm Kluitjes Kraal No. 264 north of the town of Loeriesfontein within the Hantam Local Municipality in the Namakwa District Municipality of the Northern Cape Province, hereafter referred to as "the property".
+-for the development of the 240MW Lesaka 2 Solar Energy Facility on Portion 0 of the Farm Kluitjes Kraal No. 264 north of the town of Loeriesfontein within the Hantam Local Municipality in the Namakwa District Municipality of the Northern Cape Province, hereafter referred to as "the property".